-Side hustles are forms of income that allow you to earn more money – on your own.
+Side hustles allow you to earn more money – on your own.
 The nice thing about side hustles is that you get to be your own boss.

-You choose the hours you work and the type of work you do.
-However, side hustling does come with responsibilities that traditional jobs don’t.
+You choose your hours and what you do.
+However, side hustling does come with responsibilities.

-When you side hustle, you generally work as an independent contractor.
-This means you’re responsible for keeping track of your own income and expenses.
-You’re also responsible for paying your own taxes on the side hustle income you make.
+When you side hustle, you are generally an independent contractor.
+This means you’re responsible for keeping track of your own earnings and expenses.
+You’re also responsible for paying your own taxes on the side hustle earnings you make.

-If that doesn’t bother you, go ahead and consider these ideas for bringing in some side hustle income.
+If that doesn’t bother you, go ahead and consider these ideas for bringing in some side hustle money.

 You might bring someone to the grocery store, to or from a party, or to a medical appointment.
 If you like the idea of meeting new people as you drive them around, this could be a good side hustle for you.

-Check out this article to learn more about driving for Uber or Lyft.
+Check out this article to learn more about driving with Uber or Lyft.